Marketing a Planned Gift During a Recession

 Some highlights:

-- Charities who reduced their fundraising expenses in 2008 were 49% more likely to never receiving any more fundraising revenue again.
+- Charities who reduced their fundraising expenses in 2008 were 49% more likely to never receive any more fundraising revenue again.

 You might want to take it “in-house”—save money by doing it yourself.
 But between staffing changes and hiring freezes, you won’t have the internal resources to get it done consistently, so your donors will fall off.